oracle/python-oracledb/doc/src/user_guide/installation.rst

   - `x86 32-bit <https://www.oracle.com/database/technologies/instant-client/linux-x86-32-downloads.html>`__
   - `ARM (aarch64) 64-bit <https://www.oracle.com/database/technologies/instant-client/linux-arm-aarch64-downloads.html>`__

+  Oracle Database 19c is a Long Term Support Release whereas Oracle Database 21c is an Innovation Release.
+It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.

+  Oracle Instant Client 19c will connect to Oracle Database 11.2 or later.
-  The latest version is recommended.
-Oracle Instant Client 21 will connect to Oracle Database 12.1 or later.
+  Oracle Instant Client 21c will connect to Oracle Database 12.1 or later.

 2. Unzip the package into a single directory that is accessible to your application.
 For example: